 This course is the first semester of a two-semester sequence that is designed for students in engineering or physical science.
 The course covers functions; transcendental functions; limits and continuity; derivatives and their applications; and integration theory.
 Graphing calculators will be used to explore real-life applications.

-Prerequisite: M 151 or equivalent; or at least 27 on the ACT, 620 on the SAT, or 47 on the COMPASS Fall.
-Spring.
-Trigonometry test.
+Prerequisite: M 151 or equivalent; or at least 27 on the ACT, 620 on the SAT, or 80 on the Placement test College Level Math (CLM) test.
+FALL & SPRING